Ashinisagaran/Assignment1_React_App/README.md

 ### Features.

 + Contains popular movies pages which shows movies that are trending
++ Contains top rated movies pages which shows movies that are rated high
 + Contains recommendation pages when user click on more info of the the movies in homepage or upcoming movies, there will be a button called "Similiar Movies" below the overview.
 + Contains casts info, shows up when user clicks onmore info, the cast is below the overview of the selected movie.
 + Contains pagination for the main pages like Homes Page, Upcoming Movies Page, Popular Movies Page, Recommendation Page.